Skip to Main Content

 Eligibility

-Tenured and tenure earning faculty across disciplines are encouraged to apply.
-Collaboration across departments and with other colleges is encouraged.
+Tenured and tenure earning faculty across disciplines may apply.
+Collaboration between departments and with other colleges is encouraged.
+Project including industry partners are of particular interest.

 Scope of Funding